annkissam/akd/docs/BuildTimeVsRunTimeEnv.md

 release :<%= Keyword.get(release, :release_name) %> do
   set version: current_version(:<%= Keyword.get(release, :release_name)%>)
   set applications: [
-    :runtime_tools
+    :run-time_tools
   ]
 end<% end %>
 <% end %>
 ```

-Currently, as of `distillery 1.5`, this is the only way of specifying a custom
+Currently (as of `distillery 1.5`) this is the only way of specifying a custom
 command before `init`.
 For more information on custom command, check out
 [this post](https://hexdocs.pm/distillery/custom-commands.html#content).